Stonemounta1n/JuliaTheoLucas/demo/README.md

 Say <i>"random"</i> to get a random background image

-Say “size 1” , “size 2” … “size 12” to change size of new circles and squares
+Say “size 1” , “size 2” … “size 12” to change size of new circles, squares and triangles.

 Say “move left”, “move right”, “move up”, “move down” to move the marker